- Robert Alsbrooks

 On October 1, Victor Gruber hosted his 4th Annual MCW West Coast fundraiser at Mastro’s Steakhouse in Costa Mesa California, where 40 friends gathered to learn about the Miracle Corners Rwanda (MCR) community center progress.

-In November, MCW launches the Dr. George Sideris Memorial Scholarship Fund to provide scholarships and educational stipends to our community leaders who want to pursue or advance their education.
+In November, MCW launched the Dr. George Sideris Memorial Scholarship Fund to provide scholarships and educational stipends to our community leaders who want to pursue or advance their education.
 Recipients include MCW community leaders from Sierra Leone, Tanzania, Rwanda, and Zambia.

-On November 30, MCW and MMNH sign an MoU dedicated to advancing Zanzibar’s oral healthcare system.
+On November 30, MCW and MMNH signed an MoU dedicated to advancing Zanzibar’s oral healthcare system.
 To achieve this goal, MCW agree to facilitate the donation of dental equipment and supplies, including sterilization equipment, digital x‐ray units, computer hardware, and practice management software (“Easy Dental”), and to train personnel to manage and repair the donations and use the software.

 From November 14-18, MCW sent two teams, one from Songea, Tanzania (where MCW has a community center) and one from Transmara, Kenya, to participate in the Paediatric and Adolescent AIDS Treatment for Africa program.
-This year’s event was held in Gaborone, Botswana from November 14–18.
+The event was held in Gaborone, Botswana from November 14–18.
 PATA is a network of treatment teams from more than 170 clinics in 24 African countries, united by the common goal of expanding access to quality care for children and their families affected by HIV.

 On April 13, MCW opened the NASDAQ MarketSite in New York City’s Time Square on the morning of its Gala.
 Later that day, MCW held its sixth annual fundraiser at NYU.
 NYU president John Sexton presented the MCW Lifetime Achievement award to Dr. John Brademas, NYU president emeritus, former politician, and longtime MCW supporter.
 Dikembe Motumbo, Chair and President of the Dikembe Mutombo Foundation and retired player for the Houston Rockets, received MCW’s Leadership Award.
 Tanzanian Ambassador to the US Ombeni Sefue also received MCW’s Leadership Award.
 Tanzanian President Kikwete delivered a keynote address.
 Duchess of York Sarah Ferguson also participated in the event.
 CNN Chief Business Correspondent Ali Velshi was the emcee for the event.

 In April, to commemorate the 16th anniversary of the Rwanda genocide Jacqueline Murekatete addressed the UN General Assembly on Genocide Prevention Day.
-She participates in a commemoration planned by MCW Advisor Eugenie Mukeshimana and supported by MCW.
+She participated in a commemoration planned by MCW Advisor Eugenie Mukeshimana and supported by MCW.

 On June 22, Mimi Saltzman and Trond Myhr held a garden party for MCW on June 22 with approximately 30 guests for MCW’s Jacqueline’s Human Rights Corner and MCW.